yashsahugtx/skype-docs/Skype/UCMA/in-meeting-during-the-conference.md

 The leader of a conference hosted by Skype for Business Server 2015 can modify the Access Level of a conference after joining it.
 For example, the leader can change the Access Level of a conference to **Everyone**, which is equivalent to opening the lobby.

 > [!NOTE]
-> <P>An application developer should verify which allowed conference Access Levels (if any) can be used after joining a conference.
+> An application developer should verify which allowed conference Access Levels (if any) can be used after joining a conference.
 The allowed conference Access Levels vary from conference to conference and cannot be inferred from the conferencing capabilities.
-For example, it is possible that no conference Access Level change is allowed when joining a conference during migration.</P>
+For example, it is possible that no conference Access Level change is allowed when joining a conference during migration.

-**Locking a conference**
+### Locking a conference

 There are two ways to lock a conference using UCMA 5.0.
 The first way consists of changing the conference Access Level to **Locked**.
 After the conference is locked, the application developer, conference owner, or conference presenter must supply a new Access Level for the conference to unlock the conference.